-Implementing FASB ASC 842 and IFRS 16, the new lease accounting standards, IFRS 16 and FASB ASC 842, may seem like a burden right now, but there are some benefits beyond compliance that may surprise you.
+Implementing the new lease accounting standards, IFRS 16 and FASB ASC 842, may seem like a burden right now, but there are some benefits beyond compliance that may surprise you.
 The processes and tools you use to transition will enable you to work more efficiently, improve the audit process, and help you make smarter financial decisions.

 Forecasting and budgeting

 How much money will you spend on your leases next year?
 Can you identify how much you’ll spend by a particular region, department, or business division?
 With all the data you gather on your leases to comply with the new standards, you can get deeper insights into your leases than ever before.

 If you use Excel for lease accounting, you’ll have to do a lot of heavy lifting to make those calculations.
-A lease accounting system with custom reporting features makes it easy to develop a report based on any allocation or segment you choose.
+A lease accounting solution with custom reporting features makes it easy to develop a report based on any allocation or segment you choose.
 That enables you to offer your colleagues expert advisement as they enter and renew their lease agreements.

 Keep up with critical dates

 We’ve covered the costliness of missing critical dates by performing your lease accounting with Excel in this blog.
 When the accounting department isn’t informed of lease renewals, extensions, and other key dates, it can result in overpayments, missed payments, and late fees.
 And that’s frustrating.
 After all, it’s not that you aren’t on top of things – it’s just that you don’t have the information you need.

 More than likely, you’re relying on an internal process where the person who manages leases or contracts notifies you of the upcoming critical date.
 That leaves a lot of room for error.
 With lease accounting software, you can enter in all the important dates relevant to a lease and the system can send automated alerts before a critical date approaches so you’re informed.